Kong/kongponents/docs/components/table-view.md

 ##### bulkActions

 The column displays individual checkboxes to allow selecting individual rows, while the column header displays a checkbox will check or uncheck all visible table rows.
 KTableView will render a dropdown on the right of the table toolbar directly above the table and you simply need to provide dropdown items via the [`bulk-action-items` slot](#bulk-action-items).
-Refer to the [`bulk-action-items` slot](#bulk-action-items) for the example.

 :::warning IMPORTANT
 Bulk actions column won't be rendered in case if: